SEARCH WITH THE PROGRAM FINDER

 Study Abroad + Options

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and the surrounding region.
-The following is a listing of all excursions for API Prague programs.
-All excursions are subject to change.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Prague programs.
+API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 Echoing the opulence of the golden days of the European aristocracy, Karlovy Vary is one of the most beautiful spa towns in the world.
 Take a walk along the Teplá River enjoying the elegant colorful architecture and sampling the local healing waters at one of the colonnades with springs.
 Czech extra: Karlovy Vary International Film Festival, one of the oldest film festivals in the world, is held in the city annually and Karlovy Vary also served as a backdrop for 2006 James Bond film "Casino Royale".
 The luxurious Grand Hotel Pupp became "Hotel Splendid" in the movie and also served as one of the inspirations for Wes Anderson's "The Grand Budapest Hotel.”